MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 - Who can consume content?
 Is this decision different for external partners, customers, and suppliers?

 > [!WARNING]
-> If access to data and/or the ability to perform analytics is limited to a select number of individuals in the organization, it's typically a warning sign since the ability to work with data is a key characteristic of a data culture.
-It's difficult to scale data-driven decision-making when data democratization isn't a priority.
+> If access to data and/or the ability to perform analytics is limited to a select number of individuals in the organization, that’s typically a warning sign since the ability to work with data is a key characteristic of a data culture.

 ## Data literacy